-In Google Analytics we’re not allowed to track information such as usernames that would be identifiable by a 3rd party such as Google.
+In Google Analytics we're not allowed to track personally identifiable information (PII) such as usernames that would be identifiable by a 3rd party such as Google.
 This is because of section 7 of the terms of service:

 You will not (and will not allow any third party to) use the Service to track, collect or upload any data that personally identifies an individual (such as a name, email address or billing information), or other data which can be reasonably linked to such information by Google.

 While sending Google information that is personally identifiable is simply not permitted, you can instead send an identifier which is known only to you.

 This is "confirmed" by "RockinFewl" in the Google Product Forum:

 Earlier this year, I had an interesting talk with a Google representative on this very matter.

 He confirmed that you are actually allowed to track individuals, but that you cannot store personally identifiable information on Google's servers or a GA cookie.
 More specifically: you cannot store names or ip addresses in a custom var, but you can store ids that need your backend to resolve into a person identification.
 He said that whatever you're doing in your backend is beyond the responsibility of Google.

 It is further confirmed by Justin Cutroni, Analytics Evangelist at Google:

 To add Google Analytics data to a data warehouse you need to add some type of primary key to Google Analytics.
 In most of the work that I’ve done this key is a visitor ID.
 This anonymous identifier usually comes from some other system like a CRM. [...]
 I know what you’re thinking, “You can’t store personally identifiable information in Google Analytics!”
 But this isn’t personally identifiable information.